 About the Project

-More recently, we have used the Pacific Biosciences long-read sequencing technology to generate 20-fold sequence coverage of the male Texel genome and used the PBJelly software to produce a more contiguous genome reference.
-This project is funded by the USDA.
+We produced an improved Texel sheep assembly (Oar_v4.0) using the Pacific Biosciences long-read sequencing technology to generate 20-fold sequence coverage of the male Texel genome and the PBJelly software to produce a more contiguous genome reference.
+This project was funded by the USDA.

 2015: Oar_v4.0 (available from NCBI) incorporated Pacific Biosciences long read data to fill gaps in the Oar_v3.1 assembly.